Raccoon: Physical characteristics

 The most characteristic physical feature of the raccoon is the area of black fur around the eyes, which contrasts sharply with the surrounding white face coloring.
 This is reminiscent of a "bandit's mask" and has thus enhanced the animal's reputation for mischief.
 The slightly rounded ears are also bordered by white fur.
 Raccoons are assumed to recognize the facial expression and posture of other members of their species more quickly because of the conspicuous facial coloration and the alternating light and dark rings on the tail.
 The dark mask may also reduce glare and thus enhance night vision.
 On other parts of the body, the long and stiff guard hairs, which shed moisture, are usually colored in shades of gray and, to a lesser extent, brown.
 Raccoons with a very dark coat are more common in the German population because individuals with such coloring were among those initially released to the wild.
 The dense underfur, which accounts for almost 90% of the coat, insulates against cold weather and is composed of 2 to 3 cm long hairs.

 The raccoon, whose method of locomotion is usually considered to be plantigrade, can stand on its hind legs to examine objects with its front paws.
-As raccoons have short legs compared to their compact torso, they are usually not able either to run quickly or jump great distances.
+As raccoons have short legs compared to their compact torso, they are usually not able to run quickly or jump great distances.
 Their top speed over short distances is 16 to 24 km/h.
 Raccoons can swim with an average speed of about 5 km/h and can stay in the water for several hours.
 For climbing down a tree headfirst—an unusual ability for a mammal of its size—a raccoon rotates its hind feet so they are pointing backwards.
-Raccoons have a dual cooling system to regulate their temperature; that is, they are able to both sweat and pant for heat dissipation.
+Raccoons have a dual cooling system to regulate their temperature; that is, they can both sweat and pant for heat dissipation.

 Raccoon skulls have a short and wide facial region and a voluminous braincase.
 The facial length of the skull is less than the cranial, and their nasal bones are short and quite broad.
-The auditory bullae are inflated in form, and the sagittal crest is weakly developed.
+The auditory bullae is inflated in form, and the sagittal crest is weakly developed.
 The dentition—40 teeth with the dental formula:—is adapted to their omnivorous diet: the carnassials are not as sharp and pointed as those of a full-time carnivore, but the molars are not as wide as those of a herbivore.
 The penis bone of males is about 10 cm long and strongly bent at the front end, and its shape can be used to distinguish juvenile males from mature males.
 Seven of the thirteen identified vocal calls are used in communication between the mother and her kits, one of these being the birdlike twittering of newborns.